 CLUBS & MODERATORS

-List of 34 items.
+List of 32 items.

 • Art Club

-Moderator: Marianne Goyette mgoyette@marincatholic.org
+Moderator: Erika Cramer ecramer@marincatholic.org

 • Bee Club

-Moderators: Michael Brady mbrady@marincatholic.org and Peter Berkhout pberkhout@marincatholic.org.
+Moderator: Michael Brady mbrady@marincatholic.org.

-• Black Box Theater Club
+• Black Box Theatre Club

 • Book Club

 Brought together by a common love, the Book Club is dedicated to reading student chosen books that spark the imagination.
 Students and teachers meet to discuss plot twists and characters’ actions in a supportive and fun-loving environment that fosters friendship and camaraderie.
 Books are chosen which support our school’s mission, Duc in Altum and to explore what makes every book unique.
-Moderators: Joan Caraluggio jcaraluggio@marincatholic.org and Amy Stoll astoll@marincatholic.org

 • Butterfly Club